Shopping Tips I Wish I knew Before Travelling to Havana, Cuba

 A brief rundown of Cuba’s currency/ies…

 First things first, let’s talk money.
 Cuba has to be the most unique place I’ve travelled to in terms of how currency works.
 While Cuba does use the “peso” (AKA the Cuban Peso Nacional – CUP), it must be noted that there is a difference between the local peso, and the tourist peso (AKA the Cuban Convertible Peso – CUC).
-As a traveler to Cuba, you may be able to use the CUP for things like street food and local neighbourhood restaurants, etc., but typically will only be able to use the tourist peso.
+As a traveller to Cuba, you may be able to use the CUP for things like street food and local neighbourhood restaurants, etc., but typically will only be able to use the tourist peso.
 This currency can only be obtained within the country and, therefore, your best bet is to bring cash with you (American preferably, but many hotels, resorts, or currency exchanges will also accept Canadian) and have it converted once you arrive.
 It should also be addressed that, when browsing shops and souvenirs, you’ll likely notice that things have two different prices: one for local pesos and another for tourist pesos (this will be the more expensive price).

 Several things to note: